 Take a baking soda bath

-By now you may be noticing a trend in these sunburn remedies, and it’s that soaking is generally a great way to heal and moisturize your burn.
+You may be noticing a trend in these sunburn remedies: Soaking is often a great way to heal and moisturize your burn.
 One way to accomplish this is to take a baking soda bath.
-Baking soda might sound a bit too harsh for your skin, but it will actually do an excellent job of reducing itching and improving inflammation.
-Just pour a cup or two of the powder into a tepid bath, then soak until the water turns cold.

 Create a cucumber paste